AlCalzone/jsonl-db/README.md

 	Placeholder for next release:
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__
+* Tests now work with the real filesystem instead of `mock-fs`, which breaks in Node.js `16.3+`
+* When opening the DB, recover from crashes that happened while compressing the DB
+* Ensure that the DB files are flushed to disk when closing or renaming files

 ### 2.0.0 (2021-06-19)
 Update dependencies and drop support for Node.js 10